 Pennsylvania legalized online casinos, online poker, and online sports betting.
 Along with its neighbor New Jersey as well as West Virginia, it’s one of the only states that legalized and licensed all three options.

-However, Pennsylvania has nine online casino options compared to New Jersey’s 23.
+Pennsylvania has nine online casino options compared to New Jersey’s 23.

-For sports betting, Pennsylvania has fewer options there as well, with only six versus New Jersey’s 15.
+For sports betting, Pennsylvania has fewer options there as well, with six websites versus New Jersey’s 15.
 Still, the Keystone State has some of the highest quality choices in sports betting, including DraftKings and FOX Bet.

 While Delaware offers sports betting, online sportsbooks are not yet legalized.